 The BC will be required to make available the necessary infrastructure for MS partners to carry out their tasks.
-The provision of office space, the provision of equipment (including access to a computer, telephone, fax etc.) and the professional use of that equipment should be available as from the RTA's day of arrival.
+The provision of office space, the provision of equipment (including access to a computer, telephone, fax etc.) and the professional use of that equipment should be available as from the RTA day of installation.

-- All infrastructure requirements should be specified in the Twinning Contract, Twinning work plan and budget; - Only a provision limited to 5.000€ for miscellaneous supplies is eligible for EU funding (see section 5.11).
-This will only be available in very restricted cases, subject to evidence of the BC's inability to provide the material required.
+- All infrastructure requirements should be specified in the Twinning Contract, Twinning work plan and budget; - Only a provision limited to EUR 5 000 for miscellaneous supplies is eligible for EU funding (see section 5.11).
+This will only be available in very restricted cases, subject to evidence of the BC inability to provide the material required.